 Cannabichromenic acid (CBCA)

-These acidic forms are the natural state of cannabinoids in the raw plant.
-When exposed to heat—through processes such as smoking, vaping, or cooking—they undergo a transformation known as decarboxylation, converting into their more commonly recognized forms, such as THC and CBD.
-This transformation helps explain why raw and heated cannabis can produce different experiences.
+When exposed to heat—through processes such as smoking, vaping, or cooking—they undergo a transformation known as decarboxylation.
+This process converts cannabinoid acids into their more commonly recognized forms, such as tetrahydrocannabinol (THC) and cannabidiol (CBD).

 Five Major Cannabinoids